tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 name:

-> A YANG leaf that holds the name of a tunnel.
-The name of the tunnel uniquely identifies a tunnel from the list.
-The name of the tunnel can be composed in a canonical form to ensure uniqueness of tunnels present on multiple devices.
+> A YANG leaf that holds the name of a TE Tunnel.
+The name of the TE Tunnel uniquely identifies the tunnel within the TE tunnel list.
+The name of the TE Tunnel can be formatted as a Uniform Resource Indicator (URI) by including the namespace to ensure uniqueness of the name amongst all the TE Tunnels present on devices and controllers.

 identifier: